Saba Capital Management, L.P. Acquires Stake in PIMCO Energy & T

-On August 18, 2023, Saba Capital Management, L.P., a New York-based investment firm, added to its portfolio by acquiring a significant stake in PIMCO Energy & Tactical Credit Opportunities (NRGX, Financial).
+Saba Capital Management, L.P., a renowned investment firm, has recently added to its portfolio by acquiring a significant stake in PIMCO Energy & Tactical Credit Opportunities (NRGX, Financial).
 This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the potential implications of this acquisition.

 Details of the Transaction

-The transaction took place on August 18, 2023, with Saba Capital Management, L.P. adding 6039528 shares of NRGX to its portfolio.
-The trade was executed at a price of $17.02 per share, resulting in a trade change of 1.06.
-This acquisition had a 0.03 impact on the guru's portfolio, increasing its position in the traded stock to 2.68%.
-Consequently, the firm's holdings in NRGX now account for 13.51% of the total shares.
+The transaction took place on 2023-08-24, with Saba Capital Management, L.P. adding 610,8888 shares of NRGX to its portfolio.
+The shares were acquired at a price of $16.96 each, resulting in a trade change of 0.55.
+This acquisition has a minor impact of 0.01 on the firm's portfolio.
+Following this transaction, NRGX now constitutes 2.7% of the firm's portfolio, and the firm holds a 13.66% stake in NRGX.

 Profile of the Guru: Saba Capital Management, L.P.